SiZapPaaiGwat/giab/README.md

 # giab
-a tool for "giab" (github issue as blog) guys
+A tool for "giab" (github issue as blog) guys

+This tool will generate an issue(blog post) list in your README.md.

 ## Install